A stroke can be caused by bleeding. This is called a haemorrhagic stroke (hemm-orr-ragic).

 An arteriovenous malformation (AVM) is an abnormal tangled connection between arteries and veins.

-A cavernous malformation is rare.
-It is a tangle of tiny blood vessels creating a weak walled ‘cavern’ of blood.
+A cavernous malformation is a tangle of tiny blood vessels creating a weak-walled ‘cavern’ of blood.

 If the vascular malformation is in the brain and the blood vessel walls burst, then you will have a haemorrhagic stroke.